 These low FODMAP pancakes are so light and fluffy, while being gluten free, dairy and lactose free and refined sugar free.
 Serve with berries and pure maple syrup for a decadent yet gut friendly breakfast that the whole family will love.

 These gluten free pancakes are perfect for anyone following a low FODMAP diet.
-Served with fresh fruit (avoid high FODMAP fruit of course), this low FODMAP recipe makes for a nutritious breakfast that will keep you feeling fuller for longer.
+Served with fresh fruit (avoid high FODMAP fruit of course) or my raspberry compote, this low FODMAP recipe makes for a nutritious breakfast that will keep you feeling fuller for longer.

 Almond flour gives this low FODMAP option a little extra protein as well as healthy fats and fibre, which reduces the glycemic index.